Top 10 Hardest Sounds to Make in Languages

 8 W The W sound is a voiced labio-velar approximant, produced by rounding the lips and raising the back of the tongue toward the velum.
 It is a common sound in languages such as English, German, and Dutch.

-Personally, I myself find it hard to make this sound when it is not in my native tongues.
-I see many ESL also pronounce it more as a V.
+Personally, I find it hard to make this sound when it is not in my native tongue.
+I see many ESL speakers also pronounce it more like a V.

 9 Th The Th sound represents two distinct phonemes: the voiceless dental fricative (as in "think") and the voiced dental fricative (as in "this").
 Both are produced by placing the tip of the tongue against the upper front teeth and allowing air to flow through the small gap.
 This sound is commonly found in English and Greek.